The Physics Of Archery

 Historical evidence of ancient arrows and bows shows that primitive archers were able to compensate (at least somewhat) for arrow oscillation during release.
 This is impressive considering they were not nearly as well versed in the physics of archery, as we are today.

-It is important that the time it takes for the arrow to oscillate through one full cycle is approximately the time it takes for the arrow to exit the bow.
-If the oscillation time is too slow the back of the arrow may "slap" the bow shaft when it flies past, causing it to deflect off course and veer too far to the right.
+It is important that the time it takes for the arrow to oscillate through one full cycle is approximately the time it takes for the arrow to exit the bow, after release.
+If the oscillation time is too slow the rear of the arrow may "slap" the bow shaft when it flies past, causing it to deflect off course and veer too far to the right.
 If the oscillation time is too fast, the arrow flight path may not straighten out sufficiently and it will veer to the left of the target.

 The stiffness of the arrow (resistance to bending) is commonly referred to as the "spine".
 The stiffer the spine, the more rigid the arrow and the higher the frequency of oscillation.
 So the stiffness of the arrow must be just right to match the draw force of the bow, the draw length, and the archer's shooting technique.
 All these play an important role in determining the right choice of spine for the arrow.